Simple-Configuration-Server/simple-configuration-server/.gitlab/issue_templates/Default.md

-You MUST select an issue type under the 'Choose A Template' dropdown above.
+You MUST select an issue type under the 'Description' dropdown above.
 Choose from:

 * Bug: To report issues and problems with the software